Thursday & Friday

-In his latest book, his 12th, published in September 2011, entitled A BOOK OF MIRACLES—Inspiring True Stories of Healing, Gratitude, and Love, Bernie is described in the Foreword written by Deepak Chopra who tells us “Bernie Siegel began his writing career twenty-five years ago, and from the outset he didn’t shy away from miracles. http://berniesiegelmd.com/
+In his 12th book, published in September 2011, entitled A BOOK OF MIRACLES—Inspiring True Stories of Healing, Gratitude, and Love, Bernie is described in the Foreword written by Deepak Chopra who tells us “Bernie Siegel began his writing career twenty-five years ago, and from the outset he didn’t shy away from miracles. http://berniesiegelmd.com/

 Know that what is impenetrable to us really exists, manifesting itself as the highest

 wisdom and the most radiant beauty.

 A few years ago I traveled by ship, as part of a tour, to see the Alaskan wilderness.
 During one of the day trips to view a glacier, a sudden snowstorm limited my visibility.
 I became separated from my guide and the group.
 When the squall ceased, I could see no one, and there was no response to my calls.

 Alone on the cold barren mountainside I began to fear for my life.
 Then I remembered what I tell everyone at workshops: “When you don’t know what to do, say a prayer.”
 I prayed for God to save me, but nothing happened.